pinterf/SoxFilter/README.md

 AviSynth acts both as writer and reader of audio data, no external audio files are involved.

 SoxFilter will convert the audio to 32 bit integer format, this is how libsox works internally.
+It calls "ConvertAudio" which is part of AviSynth+.

 SoxFilter's actual effects and their parameters must be provided the very same way as one would put for the sox application, but one must separate the effects into a string list.